 - International students - £15,600 (full early payment fee)

 Part-time fees are calculated for every 10 credits of study you complete so the amount you pay for the year depends on the intensity of your study.

 Find out more about our course fees and any financial support you may be entitled to:

 These fees are correct for the stated academic year only.
 Costs may increase each year during a student’s period of continued registration on course in line with inflation (subject to any maximum regulated tuition fee limit).
 Any adjustment for continuing students will be at or below the RPI-X forecast rate.

-As a long-established course, we have a national reputation which gives our students access to some of the most respected names in the creative industries, including:
+As a long-established course, we have a developed Kent wide network which gives our students access to some of the most respected names in the creative industries, including:

 - Turner Contemporary Margate